Uncaught Typeerror: Cannot Read Property 'hasclass' of Undefined

 Here's the full text of that file:

-import "./styles.css" ; export default function App () { permit items ; return ( < div className = "App" > < h1 > List of Items </ h1 > { items . map ( detail => ( < div key = { item .id } > { item .proper noun } </ div > )) } </ div > ) ; }
+import "./styles.css" ; export default function App () { permit items ; return ( < div className = "App" > < h1 > List of Items </ h1 > { items . map ( detail => ( < div key = { item .id } > { item .proper noun } </ div > )) } </ div > ) ; } Line 9 is this one:

 And just for reference, here's that mistake message once again:

-TypeError: Cannot read property 'map' of undefined
+TypeError: Cannot read property 'map' of undefined Let's break this down!

-• TypeError is the kind of error
+- TypeErroris the kind of error

 In that location are a handful of born mistake types.
 MDN says TypeError "represents an error that occurs when a variable or parameter is not of a valid type." (this part is, IMO, the least useful part of the error message)

-• Cannot read property means the code was trying to read a property.
+- Cannot read propertymeans the code was trying to read a property.

 This is a proficient inkling!
 There are just a few ways to read properties in JavaScript.